Self Promotion Disguised As News

 - CBS affiliates also love to air news stories about Survivor.
 Bonus points because, many times, the actual events happened months ago.

 - The Talk is pretty much a Big Brother aftershow the day after eliminations.

 - Similarly, NBC's Today loves to do cross-promotion of other shows.
 Or, on Earth Day, NBC Universal's efforts to Go Green™.

 - During the buildup to the premieres of The Tonight Show with Conan O Brien and The Jay Leno Show the two hosts toured every NBC affiliate from Aberdeen to Yakima so NBC could kiss up to every local anchor they could find and promote the shows in interviews that made Byron Allen look like Edward R. Murrow.
 If they couldn't get the host to the site...they flew the anchors to an O&O station so they could still do the kiss-up interview.

 - Fox News loves to do this with Fox Network shows, especially 24, one time even giving a plot summary of the show as a question in a Republican debate.

 - If American Idol has a contestant from the vicinity of the local FOX affiliate, the FOX affiliate will cover it in detail.
 For that matter, there are some local FOX affiliates that will air a fluff piece about Idol each week that it is on, regardless of whether or not there are any contestants from the vicinity.

-- Similarly, if an Extreme Makeover Home Edition house is being built, expect no less than 10 minutes per newscast of live cut-ins of the building site from the local ABC affiliate.
+- Similarly, if an Extreme Makeover Home Edition house was being built, expect no less than 10 minutes per newscast of live cut-ins of the building site from the local ABC affiliate.

 - All of Australia's commercial stations do this way too often.
 It gets especially annoying when they report the winner of Australian Idol, as if anyone who cared hadn't watched the show.